google/shadertrap/docs/shadertrap_language.md

 - `file` is the file to which the PNG will be written

 ### RUN_COMPUTE

+Requires API level to be at least OpenGL 4.3 or OpenGL ES 3.1.

 ```
 RUN_COMPUTE PROGRAM compute_program NUM_GROUPS x y z